stavis1/LipoCLEAN/README.md

 ## The executable version
 This method requires no installation but it is somewhat slower than the other options.
-1. Download the executable for your operating system, the trained model, and the example options file from the [releases page](https://github.com/stavis1/lipoCLEAN/releases).
+1. Download the executable for your operating system, the trained model, and the example analysis materials from the [releases page](https://github.com/stavis1/lipoCLEAN/releases).
 2. Extract `example_analysis.zip` and `MSD4_QE_Pro_model.zip` into the same folder.
 There should be no folders nested under `MSD4_QE_Pro_model/` and all files from `example_analysis.zip` should be in the top level folder.
 3. Add `LipoCLEAN.exe` to this folder.
 4. Open the folder with these files in a terminal such as `cmd.exe` or `bash`.